ohdsi-studies/EhdenRaPrediction/validationPackage/EHDENRAPredictionValidation/readme.md

 Introduction
 ============
-This package contains code to externally validate models for the prediction quesiton <add question> developed on the database <add database>.
+This package contains code to externally validate models for the prediction of adverse health outcomes in rheumatoid arthritis (RA) developed on the database Optum Clinformatics.

 Features
 ========